MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ### The asset records I see are not what I expect to see

-The user account may have access to more than 1 environment with Remote Assist installed.
+The user account may have access to more than one environment with Remote Assist installed.
 In this case, you need to select the desired environment to use.

 1. Select **Settings** > **Links** > **Switch Dynamics Instance**.
 2. Select the desired environment from the list.